 I kept wondering: "Why build temples in the middle of the desert?
 You'd build them close to water?"
-But it's because of the change in climate and the desertification -- a temple complex built right on the water 300 years ago is 5km from the Nile today.
+But it's because of the change in climate and the desertification -- a temple complex built right on the water 300 years ago is five kilometers from the Nile today.

 You can really explore, you can go right inside the pyramids.
 They're much smaller then the ones in Egypt.
 There aren't queues everywhere and it's in the middle of nowhere.
 That's what is quite exciting about it.
 The pyramid cemetery at Meroe is the largest, they're all black pyramids, dozens of them.
 We camped there.

 I don't know.
 One thing I would say about Sudan is that there aren't a lot of local guides, and the guides there are don't have much knowledge about the temples.
 So you need to take a really good guide book with you.

 We visited Jebel Barkal, which is a giant rock -- like Sigiriya in Sri Lanka.
 As you're driving towards it you see nothing, it's totally flat and then out of nowhere you get this giant rock.
 And it's a very sacred thing.
 There are pyramids next to it and you can climb up them and watch sunset.
 It really was something special.